paulbjerk/Airqiv/SECURITY.md

 ## Supported Versions

+This software is a very simple, but very unsecure app.
+It has no known dangers in its current form, but use it at your own risk.
+It can run on a local user on an Apple Macintosh computer It does not need admin access.
+Ollama and ChromaDB are installed locally.
+No other dependencies or access is needed.
+For security, do not grant admin access to anything downloaded from this repo.
+You can install Ollama from ollama.com for universal access on your computer.

 Use this section to tell people about which versions of your project are currently being supported with security updates.